ssciwr/Python-best-practices-course/Material_Part1_PEP/README.md

 1. Line length
 Don't write lines that are very long.
 Reason: Often you would use multiple windows next to each other and that makes it hard to read code (and possibly lead to introduction of bugs).
-PEP 8 recommends lines no longer than 79 characters, but 90 is also a good number.
+PEP 8 recommends lines no longer than 79 characters, but 90 is also used quite often.

 1. Alignment of code
 Make use of indentation when using continuation lines: